 Some of the problems caused are tooth decay, gum disease, and other oral problems like bad breath.
 If gum disease is not treated, periodontitis can occur.
 This is a severe oral infection that can damage your teeth and bones.

-Reach out to our Harley street Dentist at Cosmetic Dentistry Clinic for more information on care and treatment of your crooked teeth.
+Reach out to our London Dentist at Cosmetic Dentistry Clinic for more information on care and treatment of your crooked teeth.

 It is in your power to choose to straighten your teeth or not.
 Many people want to but are unable due to the lack of funds or dental health insurance.
 Others might be affected by health issues.
 If you are having low self-esteem because of your crooked teeth, then you should straighten them so that you can live a good and happy life.